tamaroning/haribote-lang/README.md

 primary     ::= <Num> | <Ident> ( "[" expr "]" )?

 ```

+# Optimization Strategy

+1. Build a control-flow graph
+2. Data-flow analysis
+3. Change code

+## Constant Folding & Constant Propagation

+1. Let each CFG node have a constant variable table.

+2. Information of constant variables moves to other nodes along the control flow.
+    - One of the good ways is using a queue.

+4. Replace arithmetic operations with copy operations by using information of the final stete.

+## Removing Unreachable Operations

+1. Let each CFG node n have a boolean value b[n].

+2. Set all b[n]s falses.

+3. Set b[entry point] true.

+4. Do BFS and set every b[reachable node] true.

+5. Remove n such that b[n] = false.

+## Peekhole Optimization

+### Jump Chain Optimization

+It's unnecessary to build a CFG.

+1. Search a `goto(jump) L` operation.
+L is a label.

+2. If the distination label of L starts with a goto(jump) operation, get the destination of L.

+3. Repeat step 2.
+Finally get the final destination of label D.

+4. If detects a cyclic control-flow in step 3, do nothing and finish.

+5. Replace the original `goto(jump) L` with `goto(jump) D`.

 # Commit Logs
 You can see the commit log to follow the steps of implementation.